Jan9103/atrea/docs/slow_start.md

 ### Native

-This will recycle the atrea download used by `atrea-converter` since it is on the same device.
+This will recycle the ATREA download used by `atrea-converter` since it is on the same device.

 Build dependencies:
 * `cargo` (<https://rustup.sh>)